-Focus areas of internal control over financial reporting in 2014 and 2015
+Focus areas of internal control over financial reporting in 2015 and 2016

-2014 Key Activities
+2015 Key Activities

 Regular self-assessment of risks and controls was performed as set in the annual calendar of internal control activities.
-Specific attention was put into the critical process areas where changes in the roles and responsibilities have recently occurred.
 Additionally, the Internal Audit and public auditors performed audits on key controls as defined in the annual audit plan.